walmsles/aws-lambda-python-cdk/README.md

     ├── event.py
     └── requirements.txt
 ```
 - **infrastructure.py** contains the CDK construct code for the service.
-Thsi should always be a construct and not a stack since this enables a single stack to be created for a service which I feel is critical.
+This should always be a construct and not a stack since this enables a single stack to be created for a service which I feel is critical.
 Thsi also enables a component to be split-out and re-used pretty quickly as you have built for this already.
 - **runtime** contains the actual Lambda code for the service (if Lamda is being used) and is the folder that the **PythonFunction** construct packages for you.  teh benefit of using this alpha feature is proper Lambda packaging is done in a Lambda compatible environment according to your chosen Architecture.
 - **adapters** is used to house adapter implementation for the Service - we are using Hexagonal Achitecture here and ports and adapters are critical in enabling cloud isolation and simpler testing.
 - **adapters/ports** are the interfaces used by the adapter implementations.